TheMntnKing/ai-mafia-league/docs/02_game_rules.md

 ## Speaking Order

 Speaking order rotates each round.
 The first speaker position advances by one seat each day, regardless of whether that position is alive.
 If the starting position is a dead player, they are skipped and the next living player in order speaks first.
-Seating positions are randomized each game.
+Seating positions are randomized each game (seats 0-6).

-Example: Seats are P1-P7.
-Day 1 starts with P1.
-P1 dies Night 1.
-Day 2's starting position is P2 (rotation advanced by 1).
-If P2 were also dead, P3 would speak first.
+Example: Seats are 0-6.
+Day 1 starts with seat 0.
+Seat 0 dies Night 1.
+Day 2's starting position is seat 1 (rotation advanced by 1).
+If seat 1 were also dead, seat 2 would speak first.

 ## Speech Length

-Speeches should be approximately 150 words (~1 minute when spoken).
+Speeches should be approximately 80-120 words.
 This keeps games paced for entertainment while allowing meaningful content.
 Defense speeches during revote may be shorter.

 ## Nominations